Procure-to-Pay Project

 December 16th, 2025

-Dear Colleages, As part of the ongoing Procure-to-Pay (P2P) process review, a timeline view of the working group’s objectives and milestones has been created.
-As it stands, the working groups…
+As part of the ongoing Procure-to-Pay (P2P) process review, a timeline outlining the working groups’ objectives and key milestones has been developed.
+The working groups are currently targeting…

 September 25th, 2025